Ty France Preview, Player Props: Mariners vs. Mets

 Ty France At The Plate

-- Among qualified hitters, he ranks 83rd in batting average, while his on-base percentage ranks 44th and he is 120th in slugging.
+- Among qualified batters in MLB action, his batting average ranks 88th, his on-base percentage ranks 45th, and he is 125th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.